dwang27/CLI-reminder/README.md

 A command-line program that lets users create and manage reminders.

 ## Description
-The CLI Reminder App is a Python-based command-line tool that allows users to set and view reminders directly from the terminal.
-It exists to provide a simple and lightweight way to track tasks without using a graphical interface.
+The CLI Reminder App is a Python-based command-line tool that allows users to set and view reminders.
+It exists to provide a simple way to track/manage tasks.
 The project is built entirely using Python.

 ## How to Run
-1. Make sure Python is installed on your computer.
+1. Make sure VS code is installed on your computer.
 2. Download or clone the project files.
-3. Open a terminal in the project folder.
-4. Run the program using:
+3. Run the program using the play button located on the top right.
-   python main.py

 ## Features
-- Create reminders using the command line
+- Create reminders
 - View saved reminders
 - Simple and easy to use
-- Runs entirely in the terminal

 ## Technologies Used
 - Python
+- Computer

 ## License
 MIT